Your Guide to the Basic Woodworking Bench

 As simple as its elements are, the workbench is more than a tabletop with legs, a well, and a few holes.
 Virtually everything in the workshop comes to rest on the bench at some point, even if only between operations at other stations.
 Planning and layout, cutting and shaping, assembling and finishing–all can be, and often are, performed on the benchtop.
 The better the design, and the better suited its size and configuration to your labors, the more efficient a tool it will be.

-So what sort of bench do you need?
 Consider the questions that follow if you’re not sure.

-Size and Shape.
 What do all benches have in common?
 Each has a work surface on the top that’s essentially flat.
 Otherwise, workbenches tend to be as varied as the uses to which they are put.

 I’ve seen antique cabinetmakers’ benches that are sixteen and seventeen feet long, more than three feet wide, and supported by a dozen drawers and doors—and that weigh as much as a felled oak tree.
 In contrast, jewelers’ cabinets seem to be on a dollhouse scale, with tiny tools to match.
 For most of us, however, space limitations preclude the biggest, and the smallest are just not big enough.